 #4.
 Calacas – dancing marionette skeletons make great souvenirs.

 So these are my reasons why I would really love to visit the Day of the Day festival at some point (along with a return to Malta of course!)
 Perhaps we’ll go when Flora is a little older so she can properly appreciate all the cultural and historical nuances of this amazing celebration.
 And hopefully I’ve inspired you to think about visiting Dia de los Muertos too?
-If I have and you’re thinking about going later this year, Destination2 * have some great deals to Mexico from their homepage.
+If I have and you’re thinking about going later this year, Destination2 * have some great deals to Mexico to choose from.

 But just in case you need a little more persuasion, here’s that opening sequence from Spectre to get you in the mood…

+Do you have a bucket list festival?
+Does Dia de los Muertos appeal to you?
 Have you been to a festival abroad before?
-Where did you go?
+If so, where did you go?